jshinonome/vscode-k-pro/README.md

 ## k-pro Language Server

 The offline language server will analyze q and k source files in all 'src' folder.
 To increase precision, please insert ';' to indicated end of statement if necessary.

+### linter and formatter

+- `// k-pro-ignore-linter`: ignore linter for the following block of code
+- `// k-pro-ignore-formatter`: ignore formatter for the following block of code

 ## q Notebook